Connect with us

 Creating permaculture food forestation “trails” along all major U.S. highways, rivers and other trails could have several positive effects on the environment, society, and economy.
 Permaculture food forests are designed to mimic natural ecosystems and are composed of diverse and sustainable food-producing plants.
 Here are some potential effects of such an initiative:

-A new network of veins that transport vital energies back and forth and produces much additional life within them.
+A new network of veins transports vital energies back and forth and produces much additional life within them.

 1. Environmental benefits: